 Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, at December 31, 2023, such disclosure controls and procedures were effective.
+Based on that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of December 31, 2024, such disclosure controls and procedures were effective.